James Forrest (footballer, born 1991): 2021–22

 Forrest's pre-season was disrupted as he went into self-isolation due to being a close contact to a positive Coronavirus case.
 He scored his first goals for Ange Postecoglou in both legs against Jablonec in the third round of Europa league qualifying.
 Forrest sustained an injury in the first league of the Europa league play-off against AZ Alkmaar which ruled him out until late October.
 On 20 November 2021 Forrest came on as a substitute and scored the only goal of the game as Celtic defeated League Cup holders St Johnstone in the semi-final of the competition.
 He would miss Celtic's 2–1 victory against Hibernian in the League Cup final due to injury.

 2022–23

-Forrest reached the mark of 100 club goals for Celtic with a hat-trick against Hibernian on 15 October 2022, becoming the 30th player in the club’s history to do so.
+Forrest reached the mark of 100 club goals for Celtic with a hat-trick against Hibernian on 15 October 2022, becoming the 30th player in the club's history to do so.
+On 17 December 2022, Forrest became the third player, along with Jimmy Johnstone and Henrik Larsson, for Celtic to reach both 100 goals and assists for the club, when he set up Callum McGregor in a 1–0 against Aberdeen at Pittodrie.

+2023–24

+Celtic announced on 25 May 2023 that Forrest would be given a testimonial match, which was played against Athletic Bilbao on 1 August.
+Forrest was a bit-part player for much of the 2023–24 season, but was reintroduced to the first team during the spring and had his highest scoring season since 2019–20.

+2024–25

+Forrest signed a new contract in November 2024, keeping him at the club until May 2026.
+On 15 December 2024, Celtic won the 2024 Scottish League Cup final against Rangers, giving Forrest his 25th trophy.
+This moved him level with Bobby Lennox as the Hoops' most decorated player of all time.
+During the final, Forrest suffered a knee injury which kept him out of action for over three months.
+He made his long-awaited return against Hearts on 29 March 2025 as a substitute for Jota.

+Upon Celtic sealing a 55th Scottish league title on 26 April, Forrest surpassed Lennox and became the most decorated player outright.
+Forrest played down the milestone, telling The Herald, "I think it's nice personally hearing about milestones and stuff like that, but I think it's happened because you've been part of such a really good team over the years, a really good squad, players, staff."

+After coming on as a substitute during the final league game of the season against St Mirren, Forrest scored a 94th-minute equaliser to earn Celtic a 1–1 draw.
+In doing so, he became the first Celtic player since Paul McStay to score in 16 consecutive seasons.